BabylonJS/OldDocumentationSite/content/features/Component/Position,_Rotation,_Scaling.md

 ID_PAGE: 22041
 PG_TITLE: 04.
 Position, Rotation, Scaling
 ---
-# Position, Rotation, Scaling
+# Extensive Ways to Position, Rotate and Scale

-Having created a mesh it is then possible to set its position, rotation and scale.
-Using the MeshBuilder method makes it less likely that scaling will be needed as dimensions in the x, y and z directions can be set during creation.
+Having created a mesh it is then possible to set its position, rotation and scale. _Using the MeshBuilder_ method makes it less likely that scaling will be needed as dimensions in the x, y and z directions can be set during creation.

 For example to create a box with width 2, height 3 and depth 1 requires